lixionga/ProFace/FaceSecurity/Deepfake Detector with FPG/readme.md

 Our training is conducted on the FaceForensics++ dataset, which can be downloaded from the repository [FaceForensics](https://github.com/ondyari/FaceForensics) and place it in the ``data/``.

 # Training
 If you have followed the previous steps to prepare, simply use `bash train.sh` to start the training process.
-If you wish to modify any configurations, you can review the parameter settings in the `src/train.py` file and add them to the `train.sh` script.
+If you wish to modify any configurations, you can modify them in the `train.sh` script.